2010 New York state elections

-The 2010 New York state elections took place on November 2, 2010.
+Elections were held in the State of New York on November 2, 2010.
 Due to the special election for US Senate, all of New York's six statewide offices were up for popular election on the same date.
 At the same time, all 29 members from New York of the U.S. House of Representatives, all 212 members of the New York State legislature, and many other local officials were elected.

 The Democratic Party swept all of the statewide races.
 However, Republicans made net gains of six seats in the House of Representatives and retook control of the New York State Senate, winning 32 Senate seats to the Democrats' 30.

 United States Senate

 Democratic Senator Charles Schumer won reelection against Jay Townsend, his Republican opponent.

-Democratic Senator Hillary Clinton resigned her position in 2009 to become United States Secretary of State in the Obama Administration.
+Democratic Senator Hillary Clinton resigned her position in 2009 to become United States Secretary of State in the Obama administration.
 Democrat Kirsten Gillibrand was appointed to the seat by Governor David Paterson.
 On November 2, 2010, a special election was held to fill the seat for the remainder of Clinton's unexpired term.
 Gillibrand defeated Republican Joseph J. DioGuardi in the special election.